Marmara (Lycia): History

-The Site
+Site

 It is located on an extremely sheer and inaccessible rock acropolis with building remains on its slopes.
 No city walls have been found and, like Arycanda, only remains of a tower were seen overlooking both the sea and the valley.

 Remains of a temple include reliefs and statue fragments of animals with paws and/or with hooves and unidentified male/deity figures.
 Its plan is reminiscent of those dedicated to Artemis at Neapolis and Kelbessos.
-A house altar uncovered at Rhodiapolis in 2007 states that it was dedicated to Artemis of Mnara and indicate that temple there was dedicated to Artemis.
+A house altar uncovered at Rhodiapolis in 2007 states that it was dedicated to Artemis of Mnara and indicates that the temple there was dedicated to Artemis.

 At the top of the settlement is a small bouleuterion overlooking Kemer and the Pamphylian sea.
 It is rectangular with eleven rows of seats.
 In front a platform on a strong terrace wall overlooks the entire panorama.

 The rocky slope has remains of buildings and an agora is clearly visible.
 Further below is a large Hellenistic structure built from rectangular stone blocks with a large doorway and three windows and large cistern next to it.
 Water containers were filled here and next to the mouth of this cistern is a gargoyle-like stone which was used to return the excess water in order not to waste it.